Wills, Trusts & Probate

 Frequently Asked Questions About Will Challenges in Foothill Ranch

-What are the common reasons to challenge a will in Foothill Ranch?
+What are common reasons to challenge a will?

-Can a will be challenged if it was not properly witnessed?
+Can a will be considered invalid if not properly witnessed?

 What evidence is needed to prove undue influence?